shaik1002/biggitlabbomb/doc/user/compliance/license_scanning_of_cyclonedx_files/index.md

 ## Use CycloneDX report as a source of license information

 The ability to use a CI report artifact as a source of license information data was introduced in GitLab 17.5 behind the feature flag `license_scanning_with_sbom_licenses`.

-When the feature flag `license_scanning_with_sbom_licenses` is enabled, the License Scanning uses the [licenses](https://cyclonedx.org/use-cases/#license-compliance) field of the CycloneDX JSON SBOM when available.
+In GitLab 17.6 the feature flag `license_scanning_with_sbom_licenses` was removed.

+The License Scanning uses the [licenses](https://cyclonedx.org/use-cases/#license-compliance) field of the CycloneDX JSON SBOM when available.
 If the license information is unavailable, the license information imported from the external license database will be used(current behavior).
 License information can be provided using a valid SPDX identifier or a license name.
 However, providing a license using an SPDX License Expression is not supported.
 More information about the license field format can be found on the [CycloneDX](https://cyclonedx.org/use-cases/#license-compliance) specification.